 The logical device name consists of a 2-letter mnemonic followed by an octal number terminated with a colon (:).
 There is no restriction on logical device names.
-They may use standard device mnemonics, such as DKO: or SPO:, or random letters, such as AZ1:.
+They may use standard device mnemonics, such as DK0: or SP0:, or random letters, such as AZ1:.

+/GLOBAL /SYSTEM

+Specifies that the assignment is to be a global assignment. /SYSTEM and /GLOBAL are synonyms and are privileged qualifiers.
+Global assignments apply to all tasks running in the system.

 Specifies that the assignment is to be a local assignment.
-This is the default qualifier.
-It need not be specified.
+This is the default qualifier, so you do not need to specify it.

 Commands and tasks initiated from your terminal can access devices through the logical names assigned to them.
-No automatic deassignment occurs when you dismount the device.
-Any terminal can define its own set of local assignments.
-The terminal defining the local assignments is the only one for which the logical devices exist.
+Note that no automatic deassignment occurs if you dismount a device after assigning a logical name to it.

+You can define your set of logical assignments for your terminal.
+These logical names exist only for your terminal.

+ASSIGN (Cont.)